qbqbqbqbqbqb/qubit-pipeline/README.md

 - update frontend to not be pure html eventually
 - update frontend to check for connection w/o refreshing and losing saved settings
 -  fix hardcoding of instructions etc so its easier to change from an enduser standpoint
+- update VTS output to use python sound output routed to mic to force better mouth tracking? piped into vtube studio via a virtual audio cable

 TODO - maybe
 - add ending stream input?